csabbah/orm-e-commerce-backened/README.md

 ## Description

-This node application allows users to...
+This back end node application uses Sequelize to interact with a MySQL database allowing users to perform CRUD operations.
+Users can view all or view single products, categories and tags as well as update, delete and create (post) new data.

 ## Installation